 Buses and audio tracks have a feature called Peak Markers.
 A Peak Marker in each audio track or bus moves along in the Clips pane just behind the Now Time cursor displaying the highest peak found during playback.
+Peak Markers appear in two different colors: one color if the peak is below 0 dB, and a different color if the peak is above 0dB.
+By default, peaks below 0dB will be green, and peaks above 0dB will be red.
+Colors for both Peak

+Markers and their text fields are configurable in the Configure Colors dialog (Options-Colors command).

-You can hide or show Peak Markers on a global basis by clicking the Meter Options dropdown arrow in the Track view toolbar and clicking Show Track Peak Markers and/or Show Bus Peak Markers.
-You can hide or show Peak Markers on an individual track or bus by right-clicking the track or bus and clicking Show Peak Marker from the popup menu.
-Colors for both Peak Markers and their text fields are configurable in the Colors dialog (Options-Colors command).
+To Hide or Show Peak Markers Globally

+Click the Meter Options dropdown arrow in the Track view toolbar, and choose Show Track Peak Markers and/or Show Bus Peak Markers.

+To Hide or Show Peak Markers on an Individual Track or Bus

+• Right-click the track or bus, and choose Show Peak Marker from the popup menu.

-Because a Peak Marker may be offscreen, you can jump to a peak marker by right-clicking the numeric peak display in the track/bus header strip and choosing Go To Peak from the context menu (see picture below).
+To Jump to a Peak Marker

+Right-click the numeric peak display in the track/bus header strip, and choose Go To Peak from the context menu (see picture below).
 Doing so will center the peak location and Now time in the Clips pane.
+This is useful because a Peak Marker may be offscreen.